National Guard member Andrew Wolfe now breathing on his own, can stand with assistance after D.C. shooting

 "He is now breathing on his own and can stand with assistance—important milestones that reflect his strength and determination," his neurosurgeon, Jeffrey Mai, said in the statement.

 West Virginia National Guard members Wolfe, 24, and Army Spc.
-Sarah Beckstrom were shot in an ambush-style attack in Washington, D.C., on Nov.
-26. Beckstrom, 20, died from her injuries the following day.
+Sarah Beckstrom, 20, were shot in an ambush-style attack in Washington, D.C., on Nov.
+26. Beckstrom died from her injuries the following day.

 Suspect Rahmanullah Lakanwal, a 29-year-old Afghan national, was charged with murder, assault with intent to kill while armed and possession of a firearm during a crime of violence for the shooting.
 He pleaded not guilty to the charges against him.